Skopje: Ethnic groups

 Skopje, just like North Macedonia as a whole, is characterised by a large ethnic diversity.
 The city is in a region where Macedonians and Albanians meet, and it has had populations of Bulgarians, Romani, Turks, Jews, and Serbs through its history.
-Skopje was mainly a Muslim city until the 19th century when large numbers of Christians started to settle there.
+Skopje had a Muslim plurality until the 19th century due to the presence of Ottoman administrators and converts.
 According to the 2021 census, Macedonians were the largest ethnic group in Skopje, with 309,107 inhabitants, or 58.71% of the population.
 Then came Albanians with 120,293 inhabitants (22.85%), Roma people with 18,498 (3.51%), Serbs (9,478 inhabitants), Turks (8,524), Bosniaks (7,365) and Aromanians (also known as "Vlachs", 2,778).
 6,284 people did not belong to any of these groups.

 Macedonians form an overwhelming majority of the population in the municipalities of Aerodrom, Centar, Gorče Petrov, Karpoš and Kisela Voda, which are all south of the Vardar.
 They also form a majority in Butel and Gazi Baba which are north of the river.
 Albanians form a majority in Čair which roughly corresponds to the Old Bazaar, and in Saraj.
 They form a large minority in Butel and Gazi Baba.
 Suto Orizari, on the northern edge of the city, is predominantly Roma.
 When an ethnic minority forms at least 20% of the population in a municipality, its language can become official on the local level.
 Thus, in Čair and Saraj schools and administration use Albanian, and Romani in Šuto Orizari.
 The latter is the only municipality in the world where Romani is an official language.

 Relations between the two largest groups, Macedonians and Albanians, are sometimes difficult, as in the rest of the country.
 Each group tolerates the other but they tend to avoid each other and live in what can appear as two parallel worlds.
 Both Macedonians and Albanians view themselves each as the original population of Skopje and the other as newcomers.
 The Roma minority is on its side very deprived.
 Its exact size is not known because many Macedonian Roma declare themselves as belonging to other ethnic groups or simply avoid censuses.
 However, even if official figures are underestimated, Skopje is the city in the world with the largest Roma population.